AidenHammy/band-aiden/README.md

 # Notebook

 > *"A notebook is rarely neat.
-That's kind of the point."*
+That's kind of the point!"*

 This repository contains the source code for my personal website.